aciddude/NiceNOMP/README.md

+### Welcome to the cryptopool.builders github!
+### This fork of NOMP is designed to work with our Ultimate Crypto-Server Installer program.
+Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.

 ## Helping give NOMP new life!
 With some style.
 #### If you want to help contribute, please look at the original [project](https://github.com/foxer666/node-open-mining-portal) first!